Azure/AzureCacheForRedis/RedisEnterprise-DNS-Migration/migration_steps.md

         ![](images/media/image3.png)

-    - This adds an A-Record that matches this pattern:
+    - This adds an A record that matches this pattern:

         ```{cacheName}.{region} -> {private IP address of endpoint}```

---**NOTE**-- If you don't follow this procedure and create the
+>**NOTE**: If you don't follow this procedure and create the
-        A-Record normally, you would still have a working private
+> A record normally, you would still have a working private
-        endpoint, but deleting that endpoint does not result in the
+> endpoint, but deleting that endpoint does not result in the
-        deletion of the corresponding A-Record.
+> deletion of the corresponding A record.

 ## Testing your migration